Guide

 - Days 8–14: Fully natural; old flat mouse feels uncomfortable when tried

 Keep your flat mouse nearby for the first week for time-sensitive tasks.
-The transition period is identical for both mice because the grip angle — the part your muscles are adapting to — is the same.

 Research Backing the 57-Degree Angle